Exporting cocoa to France

 French supplies to other European countries have been declining

-In 2016, France was the fifth-largest re-exporter of cocoa beans in Europe.
-France has a market share of 0.4% in the total European re-exports.
+In 2017, France was the sixth-largest re-exporter of cocoa beans in Europe.
+France has a market share of 0.1% in the total European re-exports.
 While French exports of cocoa beans were fluctuating at a volume of around 4,000 tonnes in the last years, a significant drop was observed in 2016.
-In this year, the country exported 1,400 tonnes of cocoa beans, representing a significant annual decrease of 27% in volume between 2012 and 2016.
+In 2017, the country exported 677 tonnes of cocoa beans, representing a significant annual decrease of 33% in volume between 2013 and 2017.

-The Netherlands, Belgium and Germany were the main destinations for French re-exports of cocoa beans, together accounting for 89% of these re-exports.
+The Netherlands, Italy and Belgium were the main destinations for French re-exports of cocoa beans, together accounting for 81% of these re-exports.
 According to the data, re-exports to these countries declined as they started to import more cocoa beans directly from producing countries.
 This fact is especially true for the Netherlands and Germany.
 Re-exports to Germany saw a significant annual decrease of 69% in volume between 2013 and 2017.

 - Refer to the Trade Helpdesk for more information on Europe’s trade dynamics for cocoa beans.
 Investigate the opportunities to supply cocoa beans to countries within Europe or elsewhere through France.

-French consumers value gourmet products, influencing the speciality cocoa market
+French consumers value gourmet products, influencing the specialty cocoa market

 French consumers are increasingly looking for speciality chocolates, especially dark chocolate in combination with other premium ingredients.